xvik/dropwizard-guicey/src/doc/docs/tests.md

 ## Spock

 You can use groovy-based [Spock framework](http://spockframework.org/) instead of junit.
-Spock tests are much easier to write (with you can write less code) and resulted tests are more expressive.
+Spock tests are much easier to write (you can write less code) and more expressive.

 Guicey provides all [required extensions](guide/test.md#spock) to write tests above with spock.
 For example, the first example will look like: